phyce/rl-natural-speech/src/main/java/dev/phyce/naturalspeech/README.md

 ## _Dear RuneLite Plugin Reviewer_

 Natural Speech utilizes interprocess communication and native interop with the operating system API.
-As a result, we understand this plugin is difficult to audit.
+We understand this plugin might be difficult to audit.

 This document is designed to be helpful for your auditing process.